Matching Hadronization and Perturbative Evolution: The Cluster Model in Light of Infrared Shower Cutoff Dependence: Expectations and Constraints on Hadronization

 It has an unambiguous definition related to vacuum-to-hadrons matrix elements of soft gluon Wilson lines.
 The scale $\ell$ is the non-perturbative light-cone momentum associated to coherent large-angle soft radiation respecting the thrust hemisphere constraint related to the thrust axis~\cite{Korchemsky:1998ev,Bauer:2008dt}.
 The shape function is known to be universal for many event-shape distributions associated to the thrust axis hemisphere definition~\cite{Lee:2006fn}.
 In the canonical approach for analytic (and numerical) perturbative QCD computations the partonic distribution $\mathrm{d}\hat\sigma/\mathrm{d}\hat\tau(\hat\tau,Q)$ and thus also the shape function are defined in the scheme of a vanishing IR cutoff.
 The shape function $S_{\rm had}(\ell)$ exhibits a peaked behavior for $\ell$ values around $1$~GeV and is strongly falling to zero for larger $\ell$.
 Due to the smearing effects induced by convolution over the shape function in Eq.~(\ref{eq:thrustmassless1}) the peak of the hadron level $\tau$ distribution is shifted from the parton level threshold at $\hat\tau=0$ to positive values by an amount of order $\Lambda/Q$, where $\Lambda$ is in the range of $1$ to $2$~GeV.
 It is this peak region, which we focus on in our studies.

 The point essential for our study is that the form of Eq.~(\ref{eq:thrustmassless1}), which factorizes parton level and hadronization effects, is an umambiguous property of QCD independent of the scheme that is adopted to regulate IR momenta in the partonic distribution.
 In Ref.~\cite{Hoang:2018zrp} the NLL partonic thrust distribution was analyzed from the perspective of using the transverse momentum cut $Q_0$ that is employed in \herwig's angular ordered parton shower to regulate IR momenta and keeping track of the dominant linear dependence on $Q_0$.\footnote{In Ref.~\cite{Hoang:2018zrp} the analysis was carried out for the coherent branching algorithm as well in soft-collinear effective theory (SCET).
-The exact relation of NLL precision for the angular ordered parton shower and terms in the NLL$+{\cal O}(\alpha_s)$ order counting in SCET was specified as well.} It was found that only the large-angle soft radiation can cause a linear $Q_0$ sensitivity and that the partonic distribution $\mathrm{d}\hat\sigma/\mathrm{d}\hat\tau(\hat\tau,Q,Q_0)$ in the presence of a finite value of $Q_0$ can be written as
+The exact relation of NLL precision for the angular ordered parton shower and terms in the NLL$+{\cal O}(\alpha_s)$ order counting in SCET was specified as well.} It was found that (a) to achieve NLL for the solution of the coherent branching algorithm only the splitting function $P_{qq}$ for the radiation of a gluon off a quark needs to be accounted for\footnote{ This feature was already discussed a long time ago in Ref.~\cite{Catani:1992ua}. } and that (b) only the large-angle soft radiation can cause a linear $Q_0$ sensitivity.
+The partonic distribution $\mathrm{d}\hat\sigma/\mathrm{d}\hat\tau(\hat\tau,Q,Q_0)$ in the presence of a finite value of $Q_0$ can be written as

 with the gap function